Bradley-svg/GB-Heat-Pump-App-V1/docs/platform-setup-guide.md

 To push them all in one go, export the values in your shell and run `node scripts/bind-cloudflare-secrets.mjs --env <name>`; the helper pipes each value into `wrangler secret put` and validates numeric fields before handing them to Wrangler.

+> **New (Prompt Bible #15 – Scalability Plan):** provision a KV namespace for the global ingest IP throttle.
+Create production and preview namespaces, then map them to `INGEST_IP_BUCKETS` in `wrangler.toml`:
+>
+> ```bash
+> wrangler kv:namespace create greenbro-ingest-ip
+> wrangler kv:namespace create greenbro-ingest-ip --preview
+> ```
+>
+> Without the binding the Worker falls back to per-isolate memory buckets and the mitigation loses cross-colo coverage.

 After provisioning, run a `wrangler deploy --dry-run` to confirm every binding exists without publishing a new version:

 ```bash